Current Projects

 This project was made possible by the generous support of the National Environmental Education Foundation.

-The Makoshika Yurt provides an alternative lodging option in Montana's badlands.
-The yurt is equipped with a ramp, queen bed, bunk bed, pac-n-play, tables, chairs and couches.
-The private campsite (#21) offers a comfortable and accessible camping experience with a view that rivals the most remote backcountry locations.
-Make your reservations today!
+The Makoshika Yurt was installed in 2023 as an alternative lodging option in Montana's badlands.
+The yurt was equipped with a ramp, queen bed, bunk bed, pac-n-play, tables, chairs and couches.
+The private campsite (#21) offered a comfortable and accessible camping experience with a view that rivals the most remote backcountry locations.

 This project was made possible by the generous support of the Treacy Foundation and Montana Dakota Utilities.